 Schema Markup Example

-The Leaky Bucket Math: Why a 5% Bump in Retention Beats Doubling Your Ad Budget
+The Leaky Bucket Math: Why Retention Beats Ad Spend in Knoxville

 Published on

-Here's the line that should stop you cold: increasing customer retention by just 5% increases profits by 25% to 95%.
+Here's the line that should stop every Knoxville owner cold.
+Increasing customer retention by just 5% increases profits by 25% to 95%.
 That's not a motivational quote.
 That's the documented finding from Frederick Reichheld of Bain & Company, the man who later invented the Net Promoter Score, working with research out of Harvard Business School.

 The Bucket Theory, Named